karshrao/VIView/README.txt

 Load = [2500, 5e-11]
 Wire = [3, 100, 0.6, 100]

-The loads in this case are a representation of an air-reactor, as they have high resistance and low capacitance.
-However, in this case sparking is not modeled.
-Also, please notice how in this case, the grounding cable is long for no reason other than to showcase the tool's capabilities.
+Sparking is not modeled in this case.
+Also, please notice how the grounding cable is long for no reason other than to showcase the tool's capabilities.
+The loads have different properties for the same reason.

 Check the Load Plots button once again, click Compute, and once the results pop up please feel free to explore the results as you wish (play the video, look at the waveforms and notice how most of the energy is deposited in the first load).

 Next, let's use the same system but instead use the sample Gaussian as an input: (exp(-(t-1.5).^2/0.2)).
 This is the same sample Gaussian as used in the paper.
 Please click the Sample Gaussian check-box, and do not change anything else, and then click Compute.

-Now, please note how this took less time to produce results than the experimental case.
-Please also look at the plots and note how everything is smoother than in the experimental input (so detail is lost), but the general shape and trends are the exact same.
+Please note how this took less time to produce results than the experimental case.
+Please also look at the plots and note how everything is smoother than for the experimental input (so detail is lost), but the general shape and trends are the same.
 As such, one can note that the Sample Gaussian is well-suited for rapidly seeing results with some loss in resolution.